Department of Physics (Columbia University)

+The Department of Physics is an academic department at Columbia University in New York City, New York, United States.

-The Columbia University Physics Department includes approximately 40 faculty members teaching and conducting research in the areas of astrophysics, high energy nuclear physics, high energy particle physics, atomic-molecular-optical physics, condensed matter physics, and theoretical physics.
+The department, in combination with the Applied Physics and Medical Physics faculty in the Department of Applied Physics and Applied Mathematics, includes approximately 80 faculty members teaching and conducting research in the areas of astrophysics, high energy nuclear physics, high energy particle physics, plasma physics, atomic-molecular-optical physics, condensed matter physics, biophysics, radiology, and theoretical physics.

-This research is conducted in Pupin Hall and the Shapiro Center for Engineering and Physical Sciences Research (CEPSR), both on the university's Morningside Heights campus, Nevis Labs upstate, and at a number of other affiliated institutions.
-The department is connected with research conducted at Brookhaven National Laboratories and at CERN.
+This research is conducted in Pupin Hall, The Northwest Corner Building, and the Shapiro Center for Engineering and Physical Sciences Research (CEPSR), all on the university's Morningside Heights campus; Nevis Laboratories upstate in Irvington, New York; and at a number of other affiliated institutions.
+The department is connected with and has faculty working as research scientists at Brookhaven National Laboratories and CERN.

-Columbia has approximately 20 undergraduate physics majors and is home to about 100 graduate students.
+Columbia graduates approximately 55 undergraduate physics majors each year in the College and School of Engineering and Applied Science (including Applied Physics, Astrophysics, Biophysics, and Chemical Physics) and is home to about 100 graduate students.